 30 Now I beseech you, brethren, by our Lord Jesus Christ, and by the love of the Spirit, that ye strive together with me in your prayers to God for me;

 31 that I may be delivered from them that are disobedient in Judaea, and that my ministration which I have for Jerusalem may be acceptable to the saints; (Romans 15:30-31, ASV.)

-Hence, evidently, Paul was anticipating opposition in Judea and that the saints there might not accept the gift he was bringing.
+Hence, evidently, Paul was anticipating opposition from the leadership in Judea.
+They might not accept the gift to the Jerusalem church he was bringing from the Gentile churches.

 Greek ekstasis (Numbers 24:4; Numbers 24:16).
 Balaam "fell" (into a trance is not in the Hebrew) overpowered by the divine inspiration, as Saul (1 Samuel 19:24) "lay down naked (stripped of his outer royal robes) all that day and all that night."
 God's word in Balaam's and Saul's cases acted on an alien will and therefore overpowered the bodily energies by which that will ordinarily worked.
 Luke, the physician and therefore one likely to understand the phenomena, alone used the term.

 ...Paul in trance received his commission, "depart far hence unto the Gentiles."

 The KJV follows the Septuagint error in Numbers 24:4 and Numbers 24:16, inserting "trance" to explain Balaam's experience.
 But the NIV properly corrects it both times to merely say "sees a vision... falls prostrate and whose eyes are opened."
 (See Num 24:4 both KJV & NIV; Numbers 24:16 both KJV and NIV.)
 This was exactly what Faussett-Brown said was a necessary correction to these passages in Numbers.